anttikissa/xstream/README.md

 	var stream = require('stream');
 	console.log(stream) // -> [object Function]

-So the main API andpoint is a function.
+So the main API endpoint is a function.
 The simplest way to invoke it is to call it with no arguments, which creates a stream.

 	var s = stream();